Back to blog

 At the same time, do not expect perfection.
 Every church has weaknesses because every church is filled with imperfect people.
 If you expect a flawless church, you may spend years moving from church to church.
 Minor awkwardness, personality differences, or organizational flaws are not necessarily signs of an unhealthy church.

 Still, some warning signs should not be ignored.
-False teaching, manipulative leadership, lack of accountability, constant spiritual shallowness, or a church culture that discourages real spiritual growth are serious problems.
+Serious doctrinal confusion, manipulative leadership, lack of accountability, constant spiritual shallowness, or a church culture that discourages real spiritual growth are serious problems.

 Take Your Time